 - Add-on accounts: New Relic accounts that customers installed on their Heroku application by using Heroku's New Relic add-on

-- "Regular" accounts: Other New Relic accounts that customers did not install by using Heroku's add-on
+- "Regular" accounts: Other New Relic accounts that customers did not install with Heroku's add-on

-Add-on accounts provide extra features through New Relic's partnership with Heroku.
-They are installed and managed differently than regular New Relic accounts created without the add-on.
+Regular accounts provide a wider range of features than do add-on accounts, and are installed and managed differently.
 Different procedures apply, depending on which type of account you want to sign into.

 In accordance with the terms of New Relic's partnership with Heroku, customers who install New Relic via the Heroku add-on can only access their New Relic add-on accounts by signing in through Heroku.
 For this reason, if you have both add-on accounts and regular New Relic accounts, you cannot switch directly between them.

 - Sign in to New Relic add-on account through Heroku